xrviv/walletScrutinyBuildCasts/README.md

 # walletScrutinyBuildCasts
-A repository for displaying walletscrutiny asciicasts
+A repository for displaying walletscrutiny asciicasts pertaining to the reproducibile builds of Android, Desktop apps and hardware firmware.

 ### Requirements